Answers to some frequently asked questions about the reporting requirements.

 What changed and why?

 Financial reporting standards were introduced in 2015 to provide consistent, transparent information to the donating and taxpaying public.
 The reporting standards are based on a tier structure that reflects the size and complexity of the charity.
-Previously, there were multiple ways that you could present your financial statements.
+Previously, there were a number of ways that you could present your financial statements.

 How do we know what tier we are in?